STITCHER: Constrained Trajectory Planning in Complex Environments with Real-Time Motion Primitive Search: HARDWARE RESULTS

 \subsection{Flight Experiments}

-Indoor flight experiments were conducted to evaluate the dynamic feasibility of the trajectories planned with STITCHER.
-The trajectories were first generated with virtual obstacles and then flown using our custom quadrotor (see \cref{fig:hardware_lab_flight}).
-In \cref{fig:rviz_hardware}, planned trajectories generated by STITCHER are displayed alongside the actual trajectories flown by the quadrotor in four experiments.
-The environments are named: Random Forest 1 (\cref{fig:hardware_random_forest1}), Random Forest 2 (\cref{fig:hardware_random_forest2}), Obstacle Course (\cref{fig:hardware_obstacle_course}), and Windowed Wall (\cref{fig:hardware_windowed_wall}).
-The desired path lengths for each test in their respective environment were 9.6 m, 13.1 m, 8.7 m, and 8.5 m.
+Flight experiments were conducted in an underground parking structure to evaluate the dynamic feasibility of the trajectories planned with STITCHER.
+The parking garage was first mapped with the onboard LiDAR using DLIO.
+Next, trajectories were generated in the resulting pointcloud maps and flown on our custom quadrotor (see \cref{fig:hardware_lab_flight}).
+In \cref{fig:rviz_hardware}, planned trajectories generated by STITCHER are displayed alongside the actual trajectories flown by the quadrotor in six experiments of varying complexity.
+The experiments include both single-loop and multi-loop trajectories showcasing aggressive turns and collision avoidance around structural columns in the parking garage.
+The commanded top speeds range between 10 m/s (36 km/h) to 17.5 m/s (63 km/h), and the path lengths range from 55 to 200 meters.

-\Cref{tab:tracking_error} reports the root mean square errors (RMSE) of position and tilt for each experiment.
-Across all experiments, the maximum RMSE is 6.41 degrees in tilt and 13.3 cm in position.
-Further, the average ratio between position RMSE to the total path length was only $1.07\%$ over all the tests.
-These flight experiments show that STITCHER generates trajectories that satisfy constraints and can be tracked with low error using a standard cascaded geometric controller.
-Additionally, while STITCHER may use any $p-$th order integrator with $p\geq2$ to model system dynamics, the results show that using a triple integrator model is sufficient for quadrotor tracking control despite discontinuities in jerk at waypoints. \Cref{fig:hardware_exp1_plot} compares the actual and desired profiles of the mass-normalized thrust (top), position (middle), and attitude (bottom) through Random Forest 1.
-The quadrotor remains within the physical limits dictated by the thrust magnitude and tilt constraints, and the motor commands executed by the drone closely match the desired mass-normalized thrust.
-The position and attitude error profiles further show that for the duration of the flight, the maximum deviations in position and tilt are less than 20 cm and 20 degrees, respectively.
-These results demonstrate that STITCHER generates trajectories that safely and accurately express complex system-level constraints.
+\Cref{tab:tracking_error} reports the root mean square errors (RMSE) of position and tilt for each experiment in addition to the corresponding trajectory length and top speed.
+Across all experiments, the maximum position RMSE of 0.41 m occurs during our longest multi-loop trajectory experiment spanning 199 meters with a top speed of 15 m/s (\cref{fig:hardware_p7_3_vmax_15_loops}).
+The largest tilt RMSE of 8.8 degrees occurs during our fastest flight experiment with a top speed of 17.5 m/s (\cref{fig:hardware_p7_3_vmax_17p5}).
+These flight experiments show that STITCHER generates trajectories that satisfy constraints and can be tracked with low error using a standard cascaded geometric controller at aggressive flight speeds.
+In addition, while STITCHER may use any $p-$th order integrator with $p\geq2$ to model system dynamics, the results show that a triple integrator model is sufficient for quadrotor tracking control despite discontinuities in jerk at waypoints.